mariopinkster/splitify/README.md

 By selecting the *stop at depth* radio button and setting a value in the dropdown, all nodes up to but not including that depth in the structure will have the checkbox set.
 All nodes lower in the structure will have the checkbox cleared.
 The list of node depths you can choose from is hardocded and runs from 2 to 8.
 While  loading a fresh input file, this setting is applied automatically with a default value of 2.

 Similarly, selecting the *stop at node type* radio button will set all checkboxes of all nodes up to but not including the first encountered instance of the selected node type in the path starting at the root.
-The node type which you can select in this case are loaded dynamically from the document, the dropdown contains a list of all primary node types present in the input document.
+The node types which you can select in this case are loaded dynamically from Yaml file, the dropdown contains a list of all primary node types present.

 So if you for instance select the *hippo:handle* node type, all your content will be split up into one document per file, with each file containing all three versions of the document (draft, unpublished, published).